Scott Kosmachuk: Playing career

-At the conclusion of the 2016–17 season, Kosmachuk was not tendered a qualifying offer by the Jets, releasing him to free agency.
+After the 2016–17 season, Kosmachuk was not tendered a qualifying offer by the Jets, releasing him to free agency.
 On September 13, 2017, Kosmachuk agreed to a one-year AHL contract with the Hartford Wolf Pack.
-He was also invited to partake in NHL parent affiliate, the New York Rangers training camp.
+He was also invited to partake in the training camp of the Wolf Pack's NHL parent affiliate, the New York Rangers.
 After attending the Rangers training camp, Kosmachuk was returned to the Wolf Pack to begin the 2017–18 season.
-Used in a top six offensive role, Kosmachuk rebounded offensively ranking second on the team with 15 goals and 42 points in 70 games.
+Used in a top-six offensive role, Kosmachuk rebounded offensively ranking second on the team with 15 goals and 42 points in 70 games.

-On July 2, 2018, as a free agent Kosmachuk drew NHL consideration, and agreed to a one-year, two-way contract with the Colorado Avalanche.
-In the 2018–19 season, Kosmachuk played exclusively with the Avalanche's affiliate, the Colorado Eagles, for their inaugural season in the AHL.
-Among the Eagles top-9 forward, Kosmachuk posted 12 goals and 23 points in 54 games.
-As an impending free agent, Kosmachuk's expiring NHL rights were included in a trade by the Avalanche, along with 2020 second and third round picks, to the Washington Capitals in exchange for André Burakovsky on June 28, 2019.
+On July 2, 2018, as a free agent Kosmachuk agreed to a one-year, two-way contract with the Colorado Avalanche.
+In the 2018–19 season, Kosmachuk played exclusively with the Avalanche's affiliate, the Colorado Eagles, during their inaugural season in the AHL.
+Among the Eagles' top-9 forwards, Kosmachuk posted 12 goals and 23 points in 54 games.
+As an impending free agent, Kosmachuk's expiring NHL rights were included in a trade by the Avalanche, along with 2020 second and third-round picks, to the Washington Capitals in exchange for André Burakovsky on June 28, 2019.

-As an unsigned free agent over the summer, Kosmachuk belatedly signed abroad during the 2019–20 season, agreeing to a contract with German club, Augsburger Panther of the DEL, on November 21, 2019.
+An unsigned free agent over the summer, Kosmachuk belatedly signed abroad during the 2019–20 season, agreeing to a contract with the German club Augsburger Panther of the DEL, on November 21, 2019.
 Following the season, Kosmachuk remained in Europe, continuing in the neighbouring Austrian Hockey League with EC VSV.

-On June 9, 2022 Kosmachuk signed with HC TPS of the Liiga for the following 2022-23 season.
+On June 9, 2022 Kosmachuk signed with HC TPS of the Liiga for the following 2022–23 season.
+After contributing offensively with TPS, notching 17 points through 29 regular season games, Kosmachuk left Finland as a free agent and secured a one-year deal with reinstated KHL club HC Lada Togliatti, on July 24, 2023.